Anna-Brita Stenström

-Anna-Brita Stenström (born 1932) is a linguist whose areas of research include corpus linguistics, sociolinguistics, pragmatics, and discourse analysis.
-She has initiated and co-directed three online corpora of adolescent language: The Bergen Corpus of London Teenage Language (COLT), Ungdomsspråk och språkkontakt i Norden (UNO), and Corpus Oral de Lenguaje Adolescente (COLA).
-She is Professor Emerita of English Linguistics at the University of Bergen, Norway.
+Anna-Brita Stenström [ˈanəˌbrit̬ə'st̬ɨnstɹɪm] (1932 – 22 December 2023) was a Swedish linguist whose areas of research included corpus linguistics, sociolinguistics, pragmatics, and discourse analysis.
+She initiated and co-directed three online corpora of adolescent language: The Bergen Corpus of London Teenage Language (COLT), Ungdomsspråk och språkkontakt i Norden (UNO), and Corpus Oral de Lenguaje Adolescente (COLA).

+Biography

-Stenström is a foreign member of the Norwegian Academy of Science and Letters.
+Stenström was professor emerita of English Linguistics at the University of Bergen, Norway.
+She also was a foreign member of the Norwegian Academy of Science and Letters.
+She died on 22 December 2023.